joedski/caternator/README.md

 Usage
 -----

 Currently, this is meant to be used with Bower.
 Maybe node support for server side fun?
 I dunno.
 Maybe.
+But right now I'm testing it in Node, so maybe whatever default AMD Brunch uses won't like the paths.
+Wulp!

 Dependencies
 ------------